influential-warriors-and-leaders

 Origins of the Order’s Way of Life

 The order’s earliest members were not knights but lay brothers who ran a hospital in Jerusalem dedicated to John the Baptist.
+These men lived communally, sharing their resources and dedicating themselves to caring for the poor and sick who arrived in the Holy City.
 After the First Crusade, the hospice gained papal recognition, and its staff adopted the Augustinian Rule, which emphasized poverty, chastity, and obedience.
-When military threats arose, the order added a fourth vow: defense of the Christian faith.
-By the 12th century, the Knights had constructed massive fortresses across the Holy Land and the Mediterranean.
-Their daily life became a blend of monastic discipline, military readiness, and medical care—a combination that was virtually unique in medieval Europe.
+When military threats arose during the 12th century, the order added a fourth vow: defense of the Christian faith.
+By this time, the Knights had constructed massive fortresses across the Holy Land and the Mediterranean, and their daily life became a blend of monastic discipline, military readiness, and medical care—a combination that was virtually unique in medieval Europe.

 The Daily Life of the Knights of Malta